mahimanzum/Calculator_DSL_PLC/README.md

 Function, Conditional, Map
 These are enough to learn any languages and start with in a heart bit.

+I tested in rlogin with the bash script file.
+First there were some space related issues in the error outputs but when i removed unnecessary spaces i got this

+Congratulations, you have passed all tests in this suite!:

 # Part2A and Part2B

 Very simple implementation of json parsing with python.
 And the stock trade DSL was also straight forward.
 So I just had to follow instructions.
 For both of these I implemented different functions to create dsl and sql files.
 First 2 functions (make_dsl() and make_sql()) are for part2A. <br >